DeltaRig/DeltaRig/README.md

 ### Hi there!
 ### I'm Daniela Rigoli 💻

-an Computer Science student at PUCRS in Porto Alegre, Brazil.
+I'm currently pursuing a master's degree in Computer Science, having completed an undergraduate thesis focused on the recognition of cigarette thefts in supermarkets using computer vision.
+I

-- 👩‍💻 I’m currently working as an Full Stack Java Software Developer in Financials Team of Dell Technologies.
+- 👩‍💻 I’m working as an Software Engineer at Dell Technologies.
-  - 🔭 In my work I use mostly Java (Hibernate, JSP, Servlets and JDBC), SQL Server and Oracle.

 - ⚡ Technologies:
   - Object-oriented programming: Java, C#, Dart, Python, C, C++, PHP;
   - Functional Programming: [Haskell](https://github.com/DeltaRig/FunctionalPrograming);